Nobody wants to be labeled a cheapskate. But sometimes, it makes good financial sense to purchase a cheaper option if you can.

 To see if you can save even more on your prescriptions, check out the free online tools like PharmacyChecker that we detail in “5 Websites to Check Before Buying Prescription Drugs.”

 When you’re sick, the sinus, headache and flu medicines you think of first probably are the ones you’ve seen advertised on TV or in magazines.

 However, these well-known brands are more expensive because those advertising costs are built into the price.
-Often, you can find generic versions of these products at a cost much below the popular brands.
+Often, just as with prescription medicine, you can find generic versions of these products at a cost much below those of the popular brands.

 It’s great to give your children the opportunity to learn to play music.
 But when they’re just starting out, they don’t need an expensive instrument.
 Putting a $4,000 guitar in the hands of a 10-year-old is asking for trouble.

 Until you see a child demonstrate true commitment and growing skill, a cheap, entry-level instrument is fine for exploring potential.

 There are times when it’s important to look your best.
 If your company is hosting an event or your teen is planning for prom, showing up in the right outfit will matter.
 But don’t head immediately for the mall.